blocknative/web3-onboard/docs/src/routes/faq/index.md

 # FAQ Page

-Add your most asked questions and your best asnwers here.
+Add your most asked questions and your best answers here.